 He traveled around, appreciated exceptional views, chat with wise people that he appreciated, and wrote beautiful articles.

 From the fabulous nature and mysterious universe, Zhuangzi found more advanced wisdom and a bigger, more beautiful world.

 Main Beliefs of Zhuangzi

-Everyone in the universe is equal, and can in the end reach an integrate harmoniously.
+Everyone in the universe is equal, and can, in the end, reach an integration harmoniously.

-Human and animal, life and death, humble and noble, they are all the same from a bigger perspective.
+Human and animal, life and death, humble and noble, are all the same from a bigger perspective.

-Therefore, strict etiquettes and hierarchy from Confucianism ideology are strongly disdained.
+Therefore, strict etiquette and hierarchy from Confucianism ideology are strongly disdained.

 People should try to abandon man-made rules, including political ideas, universal values, etiquette, and hierarchy; these are designed to suppress human nature.

 There is no ghost or spirit; dead is dead.

 Hence, an elaborate funeral is not necessary; people should come from and go back into nature simply.

 Physical death is not scary or sad, the ideological death is; because ideas can last forever.

 The most mournful thing for a person is a desperate and dead heart.